 I have a foundation in studio art, but I always struggled to capture the realistic images that I envisioned.
 This led me to create abstract paintings and drawings, and to focus on large group projects such as building sets and props for theater and film.

-When I learned film photography I was fortunate enough to work in one of the few remaining community college darkrooms in Oakland.
-Shooting manually and the process of developing and printing film became my passion and led me to innovate different ways to create surreal effects, which is where I found the beauty in prisms.
+When I studied film photography I was fortunate enough to work in one of the few remaining community college darkrooms in Oakland.
+Shooting manually and the process of developing and printing film became my passion and led me to innovate different ways to create surreal effects in-camera, which is where I found the beauty in prisms.
 I use all types of reflective surfaces in my work, but mostly I build my own prisms to fit around or over each different type of lens.
 Almost all of the surreal images that you see are made in-camera, rather than using photoshop.

 Many forms of mainstream and popular photography limit creativity, and they limit subject variability often excluding different identities.
 My photography business intends to defy that.
-It was built with the passion and support of the boundary pushing, resilient artists that make up my diverse queer community.
+It was built with the passion and support of the boundary pushing, resilient artists that make up my diverse Queer community.
 In creating my art, my goals are to not only discompose modern and mainstream photography, but to emphasize the sociological imagination.
 I strive to connect with subjects and document them as they are, while simultaneously using surreal techniques to transform the environment into what it is not.
 I want my subjects to have the power of being seen while showing viewers the fluidity of multiple realities.